Info For Faculty and Staff

-End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for Spring 2017 are available on the university’s HB 2504 website.
+End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for fall 2017 are available on the university’s HB 2504 website.
 Fall 2020 results will be available four to six weeks after the semester ends.
 Using a broad-based approach, a Faculty Senate committee developed common end-of-course student evaluation items for all undergraduate courses.
 Following a review period that included two public forums, the committee finalized the following items for the Student Perceptions of Instruction (SPI) measure: